Leave site Skip to content

 Reviewing this notice

-This notice will be reviewed at regular intervals to reflect changes in the way that Avon and Somerset Police processes individual’s personal information.
+This notice may be reviewed at regular intervals to reflect changes in the way that Avon and Somerset Police processes individual’s personal information.

 It will also be reviewed to reflect an emerging understanding of the legislation in practice and subsequent guidance issued by the Information Commissioner Officer (ICO).